ansibleguy/infra_nftables/docs/UseCaseExamples.md

 **BE AWARE**: IPv6 might break completely if ICMP6 is blocked for any reason

+Note: The multicast range `ff00::/8` might be needed on public interfaces.
+Be aware of that when blocking bogons.

 ```yaml
 vars:
   trusted_ranges: ['...']  # add your own ipv6 networks/ranges (equivalent to 'private networks' on IPv4)